 How It Started: The First Japanese Mini Truck Imports

 It’s not known exactly how it all began, but it’s very likely that the interest in these kei Japanese mini trucks began with military personnel serving on bases in Japan.
 They can’t have failed to notice these unusual machines rushing around the streets and back alleys of Tokyo and wondered what they were.
 Can you imagine what was going through their heads?
 Some would have thought they were just crazy or cute, but surely there were some who could see their potential in the US.
-But whatever their thoughts were, none of these military people did anything about them.
+Whatever their thoughts were, none of these military people did anything about them.
+A lost opportunity!

 Then along came a serial entrepreneur named Malcolm Bricklin.
 Having successfully built up his family’s hardware store into a chain at 19, only to see it collapse under a weight of lawsuits, he turned his attention to an idea of creating a network of gas stations with rental scooters.
 In those days, Subaru was a scooter manufacturer, so he came to Japan to explore getting scooters from them.
 Instead, his attention was grabbed by Subaru‘s 360 kei class vehicle, which was able to get 60 miles per gallon.
 His entrepreneurial brain clicked right away that this dinky vehicle with its exceptional fuel economy could find a niche in North America.
 Thus Subaru America was founded, with the first imports being these 360 models, which were also built in truck and van configurations as well.